It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 What is a cash advance?
 The answer is complicated.

 The annoying thing about the term “cash advance” is that it can refer to two entirely different types of lending products.
 We’ll go over both of them because whether you have a job or not will possibly affect your eligibility for one kind of cash advance far more than the other.
+(For our most detailed explanation on cash advances, check out the OppU article What is a Cash Advance?)

 The principal type of cash advance you’ll see is a feature on most credit cards.
 While your standard credit card transaction involves you using the card to make a purchase and adding that dollar figure directly to your balances, credit card cash advances work a little differently.